 Director, Meetings & Member Services

-Much of AASHTO’s work is done by committees that specialist in key transportation issues.
+Much of AASHTO’s work is done by committees that specialize in key transportation issues.
 From safety to technology to design and construction, there are annual committee meetings that focus on policy development, legislative issues, training and development and professional leadership.
 These meetings provide a smaller, more interactive forum to meet with state member delegates.
 The sponsorship opportunities for the committee meetings are broken up into 3 tiers.
 Each tier has the same benefits and pricing for meetings of similar size.
 For more information on the Tiers and what they offer, go here.

 Recognized, attended, and supported by a cross-section of the transportation sector, these large-scale meetings provide a big-picture look at the transportation landscape.
 Support for these meetings come from a wide-range of the private sector looking to influence transportation policy.

 These meetings are well-attended, focus meetings that bring together specific committees and stakeholders to look at relevant solutions within the category of the meeting.
 Support for these meetings is typically generated by the private sector who are laser-focused on a specific element of the industry.

 Known as the hidden gems of the conference calendar, these focus groups bring in a very select group of attendees who are the decision-makers and influencers of the industry.
 Support for these meetings come from innovative solution providers and specialty market developers for transportation products.